Polory/DateRangePicker/README.md

 Date Range Picker
 ===================
-Date Range Picker is an extension of Square Calender Picker View to show a Customized Date Range Picker with improved UI
+Date Range Picker is a Calender Picker View to show a Customized Date Range Picker with improved UI

 Screenshots
 -----------